Mike Evans (wide receiver): 2022 season

-In Week 2 against the New Orleans Saints, Evans was ejected after getting into a fight with Marshon Lattimore in the fourth quarter in the 20-10 win.
+In Week 2 against the Saints, Evans was ejected after getting into a fight with Marshon Lattimore in the fourth quarter in the 20–10 win.
 Evans shoved Lattimore to the turf after Leonard Fournette shoved Lattimore after he exchanged words with Tom Brady.
 The next day, Evans was suspended one game for his actions.

-Against the Carolina Panthers in Week 17, Evans had 10 catches for 207 yards and three touchdowns in the 30-24 win, earning NFC Offensive Player of the Week.
+In Week 12, against the Browns, Evans recorded 10,000 career receiving yards.
+Against the Panthers in Week 17, Evans had 10 catches for 207 yards and three touchdowns in the 30–24 win, earning NFC Offensive Player of the Week.
+In the 2022 season, Evans had 77 receptions for 1,124 yards and six touchdowns in 15 games and starts.
+He was ranked 53rd by his fellow players on the NFL Top 100 Players of 2023.